International Entrance Requirements

 Required: One year of biology and one year of chemistry for all majors; four years of math, including trigonometry or pre-calculus; one year of physics for athletic training and exercise and movement science majors.

 Recommended: Additional science course work beyond chemistry and biology in the senior year of high school for all majors.
 One year of physics is recommended for radiation therapy and nuclear medicine technology majors.

 Official results of either the SAT (Scholastic Aptitude Test) or the ACT (American College Test) are required of all first-year applicants.
 In order to have standardized test scores sent directly to the University of Vermont, please use UVM's College Board school code 3920 when registering for either the SAT or ACT examinations.
 SAT examinations are administered overseas by the Educational Testing Service of Princeton, N.J.
 You may find an SAT test location at http://www.ets.org or by calling ETS at 1-609-921-9000.
 You may find an ACT test location at http://www.act.org/aap/ or by calling ACT at 1-319-337-1000.

 Test of English as a Foreign Language (TOEFL)

 Official test results are required of all international applicants whose first language is not English.
-In most cases, we will require a minimum score of either 550 for the paper-based and 79-80 for the iBT.
+Our minimum TOEFL iBT score for direct entry is 90, and IELTS score is 6.5.
 International applicants who do not meet this English language requirement should apply to the UVM Global Gateway Program.

 The TOEFL is administered by the Educational Testing Service of Princeton, N.J.
 Please visit http://www.ets.org for more information about testing locations and to arrange for UVM to receive official test results.